 That said, the initial DJI Phantom 4 just had one sensor in the front.
 Useful, but not useful enough.
 Ever since then, dronemakers have been working to add more sensors to make their drones even smarter.
 And today, you have loads of options.

 These days, the best follow-me drones have omni-directional obstacle avoidance sensors.
 That should make them smart enough that they can navigate through forests, under bridges and in other dense areas, sensing the obstacles near them and finding ways to navigate around them.

 Note that some of the drones listed above have obstacle avoidance sensors on some sides, but not all.
 Thus, they can’t be considered to have omni-directional obstacle avoidance.
 If you’re seeking a consumer-friendly drone but you also need to ensure your drone won’t crash, pick from one of these two options below.

 These two drones are one step short of being crash-proof (I’d say they are, but the lawyers won’t let them call it that.
 Plus, inevitably someone will find a way to crash it).

-The best follow-me drone for most people: Skydio 2+
+The best follow-me drone that’s made in America (if you can find it): Skydio 2+

 Unlike the aforementioned follow-me drones that were popular in the past, but that relied on following a device attached to you, the Skydio uses its cameras to lock onto you, while also watching everything around it so it doesn’t hit those things.
 Plus, it can calculate how to navigate around those things so it can continue on its path, following you as you ski down a mountain or bike through a tunnel.